Dodgers rally past Padres 5-4 despite 2 more homers by Tatis

 San Diego pulled to 5-4 after Jake Cronenworth scored on Blake Treinen’s wild pitch in the seventh.

-Padres starter Blake Snell allowed two runs and struck out seven in 5 1/3 innings.
+Snell allowed two runs and struck out seven in 5 1/3 innings.

 QUITE THE WEEKEND